typeworld/typeworld/Python/Lib/typeWorld/README.md

 #### uniqueID

-An string that uniquely identifies this font within the publisher.
+A machine-readable string that uniquely identifies this font within the publisher.
 It will be used to ask for un/installation of the font from the server in the `installFont` and `uninstallFont` commands.

 Type: Str<br />
 Required: True<br />
-<div id="class_Font_attribute_upgradeLicenseURL"></div>
+<div id="class_Font_attribute_usedLicenses"></div>

-#### upgradeLicenseURL
+#### usedLicenses

-URL the user can be sent to to upgrade the license of the font, for instance at the foundry’s online shop.
-If possible, this link should be user-specific and guide him/her as far into the upgrade process as possible.
-This attribute here is font-specific.
-You may instead define a family-specific value at [Family.upgradeLicenseURL](#class_Family_attribute_upgradeLicenseURL).
+List of [LicenseUsage](#class_LicenseUsage) objects.
+These licenses represent the different ways in which a user has access to this font.
+At least one used license must be defined here, because a user needs to know under which legal circumstances he/she is using the font.
+Several used licenses may be defined for a single font in case a customer owns several licenses that cover the same font.
+For instance, a customer could have purchased a font license standalone, but also as part of the foundry’s entire catalogue.
+It’s important to keep these separate in order to provide the user with separate upgrade links where he/she needs to choose which of several owned licenses needs to be upgraded.
+Therefore, in case of a commercial retail foundry, used licenses are identical to purchases.

-Type: Str<br />
+Type: List of [LicenseUsage](#class_LicenseUsage) objects<br />
-Required: False<br />
+Required: True<br />
 <div id="class_Font_attribute_variableFont"></div>

 #### variableFont